Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Properties of temperatures

 where $t_0 = 0.4$, $t_1 = 0.25$, $t_2 = 5.75$, $t_3 = 0.037$, $\tau_1 = -0.5$, $\tau_2 = 0.95$, $\tau_3 = -0.3$, and $\tau_4 = -0.05$.
 In \cite{Dihingia-etal2023}, we consider the accretion flow to be geometrically thick (torus), and such accretion flows are applicable around low-luminous AGNs.
 However, here we study a geometrically thin disc, and therefore, we want to study the possibility of a similar correlation between the ratio of temperatures and the plasma-$\beta$ profile.

-In order to fully understand the differences in the correlation in these two scenarios (torus and thin disc), in Fig.~\ref{fig:correlation}, we collect the time-averaged ratio of the temperatures $T_e/T_i$ from all the grid-cells in the computational domain with $r<100\,M$.
+In order to fully understand the differences in the correlation in these two scenarios (torus and thin disc), in Fig.~\ref{fig:correlation}, we collect the time-averaged ratio of the temperatures $T_e/T_i$ from all the grid cells in the computational domain with $r<100\,M$.
+To avoid inconsistencies due to the SMR grids, we converted them to uniform grids and performed the calculations.
+In the plot, we reduced the plotting number of points to make the plot presentable, considering more points do not change the morphology of the plots.
 The distribution for torus is shown in the panel Fig.~\ref{fig:correlation}a and the distribution for thin-disc is shown in Fig.~\ref{fig:correlation}b and \ref{fig:correlation}c.
-Panel \ref{fig:correlation}b show the correlations of temperatures for model \texttt{C} and in panel \ref{fig:correlation}b show the correlations of temperatures for model \texttt{C-R}.
+Panel~\ref{fig:correlation}b shows the correlations of temperatures for model \texttt{C} and in panel \ref{fig:correlation}b shows the correlations of temperatures for model \texttt{C-R}.
 The black and magenta dots refer to the ratio collected from the region with $\sigma<1$ and $\sigma>1$ (roughly representative of the jet) region, respectively.
+The green dots in panels (b) and (c) correspond to values with $\beta<1$ and $\sigma<1$, roughly representing the disc-wind region.
 For the torus, we use the model \texttt{TRC-A} of the \cite{Dihingia-etal2023} and for the thin disc, we consider our reference model (model \texttt{C}).
 The panels essentially suggest that the ratio $T_e/T_i$ behaves in quite a different manner.
 For the torus case, it is possible to fit all the data roughly with Eq.~\ref{eq:rbeta}, which is shown by the red solid line.
 However, for the thin disc case, some data points have a much larger temperature ratio, $T_e/T_i\gg1$ in the range between $10^{-3}\leq \beta\leq 10^{-1}$.
 Due to the presence of these data points, it is impossible to fit the data using Eq.~\eqref{eq:rbeta}.
 Consequently, we avoid doing it.
 The cyan dots represent the temperature ratios calculated using Eq.~\eqref{eq:Meringolo-etal2022}.
-We observe that the cyan dots overlap with the simulated temperature ratios in the simulation domain for highly magnetised region $(\beta\ll1)$.
-However, in the low magnetised region, the relation provided by \cite{Meringolo-etal2023} does not provides good agreement.
+We observe that the cyan dots overlap with the simulated temperature ratios in the simulation domain for the highly magnetised region $(\beta\ll1)$.
+However, in the low-magnetised region, the relation provided by \cite{Meringolo-etal2023} does not provide good agreement.